pohleric/toe_tools/README.md

-# ToEtools
+# ToE_tools
-# A non-parametric method to calculate the emergence of climate signals
+## A non-parametric method to calculate the Time of Emergence of climate signals
 #
-## Workshop initiative by IPSL-Labex with contributions from:
+### Workshop initiative by IPSL-Labex with contributions from:
  - Eric Pohl
  - Christophe Grenier
  - Marco Gaetani